hvdbm/Oak/README.md

 #### 🔍 oak_inspect

-Inspect for available data at a path and show a summary of the files, persons and warnings.
+Search for available data at a path and show a summary of the files, persons, errors and warnings.

 ```
 usage: oak_inspect.py [-h] --input_path INPUT_PATH